o2r-project/erc-spec/docs/spec/index.md

 ## Version

-This version of this specification is `1`.
+The version of this specification is `1`.

 ## Table of contents